-The Office of Graduate Student Services is open Monday thru Friday from 8:30am to 5pm.
+The Office of Graduate Student Services is open Monday through Friday during the hours of 8:30am-5pm.

 BA/MA Program in the Natural Sciences, Mathematics and Psychology